messagedigital/jquery-carousel/readme.md

 This jQuery plugin provides carousel functionality typical for the sites we build.

+## Installation

+This plugin is intended for installation using the [Bower](http://twitter.github.com/bower/) package management system for Javascript libraries.

+From within your project directory, run the following command to install this plugin to your configured components directory:

+	bower install git@server.local:jquery-plugins/carousel.git

 ## Options

 The available options are as follows: